tkishel/pe_tune/README.md

 Do not enforce minimum system requirements (4 Cores, 8096 MB RAM) for infrastructure hosts.

+##### `--inventory FILE`

+Use a YAML file to define infrastructure nodes.

+This eliminates the dependency upon PuppetDB to query node resources and classes.

+Nodes can be defined by `pe.conf` 'roles', or by infrastructure 'profiles'.

+Refer to the [examples](examples) directory for details.

+##### `--local`

+Query the local system to define a monolithic infrastructure master node.

+This eliminates the dependency upon PuppetDB to query node resources and classes.

 ##### `--memory_per_jruby MB`

 Amount of RAM to allocate for each Puppet Server JRuby.